Coupled reaction-diffusion equations on adjacent domains: Introduction

-Passing to comment part \eqref{1th:3.3.vi}, it establishes that, also in the limit $R\da 0$, the cylinder does not have any effect on the propagation, thus there is no direct relation of \eqref{1eq:1.1}, considered with $N=2$, with the road-field system \eqref{1eq:BRR2}.
-Nonetheless, we will prove that, up to performing a singular rescaling in the exchange coefficient $\mu$, we recover the road-field speed of propagation $\cBRR$ as $R\da 0$.
+Part~\eqref{1th:3.3.vi} of the previous result establishes that, as the radius $R$ of the cylinder converges to $+\infty$, the speed of propagation increases to a value which, as shown in Proposition~\ref{0pr:1.6}, is larger than or equal to the maximum of the two speeds $c_f$ and $c_g$, which are the ones associated with the equations outside and inside the cylinder, respectively.
+It can actually be \lq\lq anomalously" strictly larger\footnote{See the bibliographical discussion at the end of this section for the use of such a term in the context of propagation phenomena}.
+The limit as $R\to 0$ shows instead that the cylinder has no effect on the propagation, thus there is no direct relation between \eqref{1eq:1.1} and the road-field system \eqref{1eq:BRR2}.
+Nonetheless, we prove that, up to performing a singular rescaling in the exchange coefficient $\mu$, in the case $N=2$ we recover the road-field speed of propagation $\cBRR$ as $R\da 0$.
 The precise result is the following.